ScriptTiger/Unified-Hosts-AutoUpdate/README.md

 **If you're running Windows XP or Windows Sever 2003 and don't have Background Intelligent Transfer Service (BITS) installed, please visit the following link first to find out how to install it.
 BITS is REQUIRED by this script to function in order to eliminate the need for third-party applications and keep everything native to Microsot Windows.
 https://support.microsoft.com/en-us/help/923845/an-update-package-for-background-intelligent-transfer-service-bits-is**

 If you want to ignore or whitelist certain entries from the Unified Hosts and prevent them from appearing in your local hosts, just add them to the ignore.txt.
 These entries are made with literal expressions and can match all or only part of an entry.
 So if you want to only ignore one specific URL, it's better to put the whole line just in case.
+For example, if you want to block the `www.google.com` domain specifically, put this:
+`0.0.0.0 www.google.com`
 If you want to ignore all .de websites, you can simply put:
-.de
+`.de`
 If you want to ignore all subdomains of google.com, you can put:
-.google.com
+`.google.com`
 If you want to ignore all google subdomains in any top level domain:
-.google.
+`.google.`

 If you would also like to manage custom hosts file entries with this script, you can do so using the custom.txt.
 As this script does not alter custom entries in the hosts file itself, this is simply an option to make things easier if you would prefer to manage custom entries this way rather than manually managing them in the hosts file.